Hey Freelance Friends!

 Collecting wins without a system

 You do NOT need Notion, Airtable, or a colour-coded content calendar.
+Do this:

 Open WhatsApp.